BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*Staff of Power\*, Glamdring and
 Narya.*]

-[*Glamdring — Known as the Foe Hammer, Glamdring is a sword of incredible Elven craftsmanship.*]
+[*Glamdring â€” Known as the Foe Hammer, Glamdring is a sword of incredible Elven craftsmanship.*]

 [*Glamdring is an Elven-made hand-and-a-half sword.
 Additionally, Glamdring increases Gandalf's Strength by 1 when making Strikes with it.*]

-[*Narya — The Ring of Fire, one of the three Elven rings forged by Celebrimbor.*]
+[*Narya â€” The Ring of Fire, one of the three Elven rings forged by Celebrimbor.*]

 +------------------------------+-------------------+-------------------+
 |                              |                   |                   |